CDC says people fully vaccinated against COVID-19 can shed masks in most indoor settings

 The CDC guidance doesn't apply to health care settings, such as hospitals, doctors' offices and long-term care facilities.
 It also doesn't apply to correctional facilities or homeless shelters.

-The CDC still urges fully vaccinated people to wear well-fitted masks when it is required by federal, state or local laws, as well as by businesses.
+The CDC still says fully vaccinated people should wear well-fitted masks when it is required by federal, state or local laws, as well as by businesses.
 Masks will still be required on planes, trains and other types of public transportation.

 The CDC defines "fully vaccinated" as two weeks after the second dose of a two-dose regimen, like Pfizer or Moderna, and two weeks after a single dose of the Johnson & Johnson vaccine.